 Inari research infrastructure

-Inari Infrastructure is the northernmost fish farm in the European Union and its area of operation in Sámi territory is bordered by Norway in the West and North and Russia in the East.
+Inari research infrastructure is the northernmost fish farm in the European Union and its area of operation in Sámi territory is bordered by Norway in the West and North and Russia in the East.
 It is located on the banks of the river Juutuanjoki in the Paatsjoki river basin, which flows into the Arctic Ocean.

 Inari’s main tasks are the conservation of regionally valuable fish stocks and the management of the fishery obligation for the regulation of Lake Inari.
-The main products are roe and reared fry for stocking Lake Inari and surrounding waters.
+The main products are fish eggs and reared fry for stocking Lake Inari and surrounding waters.
 Broodstock farming includes brown trout (River Ivalojoki, River Juutuajoki, River Siuttajoki), Arctic char (Lake Inari) and bottom whitefish (River Ivalojoki) from local species and stocks.
 Broodstock are regularly replenished from the wild.

-In Inari, the research focuses on monitoring and improving the effectiveness of the planting obligation.
-All three planting species reproduce naturally in the area, which is why 100% tagging of the planting stock is the cornerstone of the research.
-Various experimental studies that aim to improve the effectiveness of planting are ongoing.
+In Inari, the research focuses on monitoring and improving the effectiveness of the stocking obligation.
+All three stocking species reproduce naturally in the area, which is why 100% tagging of the planting stock is the cornerstone of the research.
+Various experimental studies that aim to improve the effectiveness of stockings are ongoing.
 Research covers the entire life cycle of fish, from fry to spawning stock.
 In addition to the core activities, research has included studies on the genetic diversity of trout stocks in collaboration with the University of Turku.

 Aquaculture facility